UPDATED: AUGUST 24, 2022 | 1 MIN READ

 How do I know what my Health Insurance covers?

 To find out what your health insurance plan covers, call your provider.
-They know whether your doctor is in-network, your co-pay amount and if your annual physical exam is free.
+They know whether your doctor is in-network, your co-pay amount and if your exam is free.

 What Happens During an Annual Physical Exam?

-Your annual physical exam is a preventative appointment during which you can bring up any health concerns.
-Your doctor looks at factors, such as your age and medical history, to determine if you need any tests or screenings.
+Your exam is a preventative appointment during which you can address any health concerns.
+Your doctor looks at factors like age and medical history to determine if you need any tests or screenings.